uislambekov/TDAvec/python/README.md

 into your environment.

-You can also install the current verion from the GitHub with
+You can also install the current version from the GitHub with

     pip install -e "git+https://github.com/uislambekov/TDAvec.git#egg=tdavec&subdirectory=python"

 Alternatively, you can install it from the source.
-In order to do this clone mentioned above github repository and run the followin commants from the project root directory:
+In order to do this clone mentioned above github repository and run the following commands from the project root directory:

     pip install numpy==1.26.4 ripser==0.6.8